Oil & Gas

 Litre Meter specialise in the design, manufacture and supply of flowmeters; most of these are supplied to the Oil & Gas industry.
 The VFF rotary piston positive displacement is mostly used (for 30 years) for chemical injection where it’s range of unique features make it the most wanted chemical injection meter in the world.
 Listed below are all the flow meters within our range essential for all offshore, onshore, topsides and subsea applications:

 Also known as a radial turbine the highly efficient Pelton Wheel meter has some major advantages.
 The very large blade area compared with the flow inlet port size produces an exceptionally wide range flowmeter which can measure very low flows.
 The flow through the inlet of the meter is accurately directed onto the rotor which rotates at a speed in linear proportion to the flow rate.
 A small sensing coil detects the ferrites mounted in the flow meter rotor blade tips as they pass.
 No drag is imposed on the rotor which assists in the measurement of extremely low flows.
 Sapphire bearings provide a very low friction mechanically-robust bearing with long life characteristics.
 Turndown can be as high as 280:1.
-Ideally suited for low viscosity process liquids measurement up to 2" pipe sizes and larger and up to 10cSt.
-0.003 to 500 l/min; ±2.0% of reading (also 1.0%); some models suitable for flow measurement at higher pressures up to 2068 bar.
+Ideally suited for low viscosity adhesive constituents measurement up to 2″ pipe sizes and larger and up to 10cSt.
+0.003 to 500 l/min; ±2.0% of reading (also 1.0%); some models suitable for flow measurement at higher pressure.

-Inline 'axial' turbine flowmeters are velocity measuring devices - they measure the average velocity of a fluid flowing through the body of the meter.
-Mounted within the body of a gas turbine flowmeter is a vaned rotor.
+Inline ‘axial’ turbine flowmeters are velocity measuring devices – they measure the average velocity of a fluid flowing through the body of the meter.
+Mounted within the body of a liquid turbine flowmeter is a vaned rotor.
 The rotor is centred on a shaft and allowed to rotate on bearings.
 The shaft is supported in the housing by tube bundles that also provide a measure of flow conditioning for the fluid stream.
-Good for gas flow metering particularly at higher pressures.
+Good for low viscosity epoxy and catalyst flow metering.
 Wide size range and excellent accuracy.
-0.15 to 3.5 up to 200 to 12,000 ACFM. ±1% reading - typical. ±0.25% repeatability.
-Also good for liquid flow metering.
-Wide size range and excellent accuracy.
 0.24-17 up to 3028-56775 litres/min.
-Overrange 150% intermittent. ±0.25% reading - typical. ±0.1% repeatability.
-Available in high accuracy API and high duty Savage or FMC WingNut versions.
+Overrange 150% intermittent. ±0.25% reading – typical. ±0.1% repeatability.